CINievas/real-time-loss-tools/docs/01_Overview.md

 is no damage, perhaps the hazard is too small?`.
 The Real-Time Loss Tools use `try-except` to return the same damage states as before this particular earthquake if this `KeyError` is raised.

+In these last two cases, if the calculation is a RLA and the user has input SHM-derived damage probabilities for the earthquake, the Real-Time Loss Tools will still take these SHM-derived damage results.

 All these OpenQuake errors are visible to the user in the running log of the Real-Time Loss Tools (which includes all of the log from OpenQuake).